state-alchemists/zrb/docs/getting-started.md

 Once you find the task you want to execute, you can type `zrb [task-groups...] <task-name>` without bothering about `task-parameters`.

-Zrb will automatically prompt you to provide the parameter interactively.
+Zrb will ask you to provide the parameter interactively.

 ```bash
 zrb base64 encode